father-mande/WebUIfor_APKG/README.md

 ... ... generated APKG name is : WebUIforXXXX (XXXX is the target APKG name) ... ... ex. if target is x11vnc APKG for script server management is : WebUIforx11vnc

-**Run** : ./generateWebUIfor.sh APKG_NAME
+**Run** : ./generateWebUIfor.sh TARGET_APKG_NAME

-When APKG is created, install it manually as usual, if you uninstall it, json scripts are removed, if target APKG and / or scriptserver APKG are removed, WebUIfor{targetAPKG} is also removed.
+When APKG (WebUIforTARGET_APKG) is created, install it manually as usual, if you uninstall it, json scripts are removed, if target APKG and / or scriptserver APKG are removed, WebUIfor{targetAPKG} is also removed.

 If you need to personalize the start-stop.sh script to add some actions before starting of WebUIforXXXX or just before stopping it.
 you can add in **bin** folder shell script named :